Denmark in the Eurovision Song Contest 2011: Dansk Melodi Grand Prix 2011

 Dansk Melodi Grand Prix 2011 was the 41st edition of Dansk Melodi Grand Prix, the music competition that selects Denmark's entries for the Eurovision Song Contest.
 The event was held on 26 February 2011 at the Ballerup Super Arena in Ballerup, hosted by Felix Smith and Lise Rønne and televised on DR1.
 The national final was watched by 1.661 million viewers in Denmark.

 Format

 Ten songs competed in one show where the winner was determined over three rounds of voting.
-In the first round, the top four songs based on the combination of votes from a public vote and a five-member jury panel qualified to the second round.
-In the second round, the four songs competed in two duels and the winner of each duel as determined exclusively by a public vote qualified to the final round.
-In the final round, the winner was determined again exclusively by a public vote.
+In the first round, the top four songs based on the combination of votes from a public televote and a five-member jury panel qualified to the second round.
+In the second round, the four songs competed in two duels and the winner of each duel as determined exclusively by the public vote qualified to the final round, where the winner was determined again exclusively by the public vote.
 Viewers were able to vote via SMS.

 The five-member jury panel was composed of: